 You might notice the same question but it has different answers throughout the FAQ section.
 Answers can vary depending on the process in question.
 Check and make sure you are reviewing the question that corresponds only to the process you’re questioning.
-A majority of the following FAQs can also be answered in the Grants Management Handbook, which is located as a download on the Grants Management Enterprise homepage.

 Those expenses that incur for the joint benefit of more than one project and cannot be readily and specifically identified with a particular project without effort disproportionate to the results achieved.
 Indirect Cost can ONLY be applied to federally funded projects, however, may be restricted or disallowed on some federal grants.

 Upon submittal of an Annual Financial Report (AFR) by a district or charter school, the district or charter school may request that the ADE calculate an Indirect Cost Rate (ICR) by placing a check mark in the check box provided, and then submitting the additional required information.
 The Audit Resolution Unit at ADE then calculates a restricted and a non-restricted rate and notifies the district or charter school of the approved restricted rate for use with State and Federal grants.
 Other entities (e.g. community-based organizations, community colleges and universities, state agencies, etc.) must provide to ADE Audit Resolution a copy of the letter of Indirect Cost from their cognizant agency showing their approved ICR in order for it to be entered into the Grants system.